Key things you need to know about Robo-Advisors

 I also believe there is a significant group of people who like having a relationship with a specific person to help them manage their investments.
 Many people I meet want to work with a financial advisor because they do not have the time, confidence, knowledge or desire to manage money themselves.
 While there are lousy advisors out there, there are still, and always will be, some good financial advisors who are servicing their clients well and delivering great value.

 Where Robo-Advisors fit well is when people have lost confidence in their relationships with an advisor or they have not found a good advisor or when they are paying high fees and are tired of not getting any returns from paying those high fees.
-These are the people who are looking for change but who are not ready or not interested in becoming a true “Do-It-Yourselfer”.
+These are the people who are looking for a change but who are not ready or not interested in becoming a true “Do-It-Yourselfer”.

 What are some examples of Robo-Advisors in Canada?